Remote hearings: the 'new normal'

 In relation to attendances, in significant international matters there can be numerous interested parties.
 To give an example, certain global client management and legal advisors may wish to attend in addition to local management and local legal advisors.
 It would not generally be possible to accommodate 40 people in an arbitration, nor would the travel costs justify more than few, if any, non-local personnel attending in person.
 Much wider attendances are now possible, to the extent it is desired, and we would still not expect 40 people in attendance for an entire arbitration, but we have found that clients like this greater degree of connection to proceedings.
 Although it may seem inefficient at face value, attending the hearing can prevent extensive discussions and reporting between levels of management and advisors afterwards, so there is a direct benefit.

-To learn more about our experience with remote hearings please contact Tom Allen, Managing Partner
+To learn more about our experience with remote hearings please contact Tom Allen, Managing Partner.

 [1] https://www.systech-int.com/our-services/visualisation/